AudricWannaz/AudricWannaz.github.io/index.md

+## 01.12.2020: Notebook linked to the presentation "Mobilität von Menschen und schriftlicher Praxis: der Beitrag der familiären Papyrusbriefe im griechisch-römischen Ägypten"

+ --coming soon--

-## Notebook linked to the poster "Python and Pandas for Papyrology"
+## 05.11.2020: Notebook linked to the poster "Python and Pandas for Papyrology"

 Click [HERE](https://github.com/AudricWannaz/Notebooks) to access the interactive notebook of the Network Analysis!